haiqin/book/README.md

 book
 ====

-there are useful .PDF of CS
+there are useful .PDFs of CS